Inventors-Way/LabBench.DeviceHost/README.md

 END;
 ```

-This command will return a semicollon seperated list of COM ports in the form of
+**Response:** This command will return a semicollon seperated list of COM ports in the form of:

 ```
 COM1;COM2